vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

 65. In **Solution Explorer**, right-click the **ServiceBusRelay.WebClient** project, and then click **Publish**.
 66. In the **Publish Web** dialog box, click **Import**, and then go to **D:\Allfiles\Mod07\DemoFiles\ServiceBusRelay**.
 Select the profile file that you downloaded earlier, and then click **Open**.
 67. In the **Import Publish Profile** dialog box, click **OK**.
 68. Click **Publish**.
 Visual Studio 2012 publishes the web application according to the settings that are provided in the profile file.
-After the deployment is completes, the uploaded web application opens in a new browser window.
+After the deployment completes, the uploaded web application opens in a new browser window.
 69. Return to Visual Studio 2012.
 70. In **Solution Explorer**, right-click the **ServiceBusRelay.Server** project, and then click **Set as StartUp Project**.
 71. To start the application without debugging, press Ctrl+F5.
 Wait until the console application displays the **The server is running** message.